Maiyingu Marragu (Blackfellows Hand Cave) Near Lithgow

 Lapstone Zig Zag Walk to the Knapsack Bridge

-The historic Lapstone Zig Zag Walk is an exciting bushwalking trail in Glenbrook that follows an old railway.
-This railway was built and used in the second half of the 19th century.
+The historic Lapstone Zig Zag Walk is a scenic bushwalking trail in Glenbrook that follows the path of an old railway built in the second half of the 19th century.

-The walking track leads to the Top Points Lookout and the Knapsack Bridge, an imposing sandstone arch viaduct that was built to carry the Zig Zag Railway line across the Knapsack Gully.
+The track leads to the Top Points Lookout and the Knapsack Bridge, an impressive sandstone arch viaduct that once carried the Zig Zag Railway line across Knapsack Gully.

 Read more